curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 Climax over.
 You can chill now, rest your mind.
 With this last story, I want to illustrate the beauty that systematic transparency will bring.

+Tabum is compatible with other religions.
+You can believe in God and want humankind to continue existing on Earth, Heavens, and other planes of existence.
+You can believe in no god and want humankind to continue existing in this universe.
+Violence and persecution (especially religious violence and persecution) generally don't help humankind to continue existing.
+Violence and persecution do help powerful things get more powerful.

+Every religion needs a purpose, a thought basilisk, and a prophet.
+In this information age religion, it shouldn't matter who is the prophet.
+You shouldn't trust them.
+You shouldn't trust what they tell you.
+You should trust yourself and trustless systems.